CppPhil/asm_project/x64_notes.md

 + r11

 ### stable registers (callee saved registers)
-These registers must be restored to their origininal values when a function implemented in x64 Assembly returns.
+These registers must be restored to their original values when a function implemented in x64 Assembly returns.
 The callee is responsible for saving and restoring them.

 + rbx